-With the COVID blues all around us, it is difficult to get excited or to plan for 2021.
+With the COVID blues all around us, it is difficult to get excited or plan for 2021.
 However, proactive businesses who take this current market lull as an opportunity to set themselves up for future success will be best positioned for growth post-COVID.
 Here are five considerations for businesses as we head into 2021.

 - Don’t let your brand go dark

 The natural tendency during a downturn is to reduce costs, including scaling back on marketing and business development efforts.
 A short-term retraction is justified as you weather the storm.
 However, businesses that disappear tend to recover more slowly than those who remain active and present during downturns.
 In the 2008-09 recession, organizations that remained focused on building their brand grew 10%-30% faster post recession than competitors who pulled back on their marketing efforts.
 From social media to community partnerships, explore ways to keep your brand active and engaged as we navigate through COVID.

 - Invest now in systems, tools, and training